Simone Selby: Angel Gowns for Australian Angel Babies

 Simone shines a ray of light in a time of grief

-The charity will use its $10,000 Westfield Local Heroes grant to fund sewing supplies, stationery, printing and freight for the Angel Gowns.
+The $10,000 Westfield Local Heroes grant has been used on freight and supplies for the Angel Babies gowns.